New Michigan Teen Drivers Cell phone law

 - Reporting a traffic accident.

-- Reporting a medical emergency.
+- They are reporting a medical emergency.

 - Serious road hazard.

 Michigan teen drivers are not the only people that the recent law changes affect.
 In Detroit, drivers making cell phone calls must use hands-free devices.
-Click Michigan Texting Ban to get more information on what Michigan cities you can’t use a cell phone in while driving.
+Click Michigan Texting Ban to get more information on what Michigan cities you can’t use a cell phone in a while driving.